Actions & Inputs

 Pre-selected options

-A pre-selected option can be set on the Select.
-When specified, the option is displayed in the Select upon page load.
+Set a pre-selected option on the select.
+When specified, the option is displayed in the select upon page load.

 Custom selected display

-The Select option item and the Select input can be defined independently.
-For example, a list of countries may be displayed in a text format in the Select option items and upon user selection, the selected item may display a country flag in the Select input.
+Define the select option item and the select input independently (e.g. you might have a list of countries in text format in the select option items, then, upon user selection, display the selected item as a country flag in the select input).

 Size

-There are three sizes of Select; small, medium, and large.
-The input container, placeholder/input text, start and end enhancers change size.
-Selects match the same height as the Button and other inputs such as the Text Field, to align when used together.
+The select component comes in small, medium and large.
+The input container, placeholder/input text and start/end enhancers change size.
+Selects should match the height of the button and other inputs (e.g. text field) when used together.

 Select for mobile

-There is an option for Select options to appear in a Modal (with overlay), which is intended for long lists of options eg. presenting a list of countries to select from in a Form.
+Select options can appear in a modal (with overlay).
+This is intended for long lists of options (e.g. presenting a list of countries to select from in a form).

 Width

-The width of a Select can be customised appropriately for its context, using full-width or a fixed-width value.
+Customise the width of a select using full-width or a fixed-width value.

 Min-height